dm03514/blog/operational-analytics/value-stream/debugging-devops-local-deploys/README.md

   <img src="static/vs_events.png">
 </p>

 They are often expressed as an aggregate over time and are often used to gain a coarse level understanding of a system performance.
 They are important signals for monitoring any system and usually take the form of: Throughput, Latency, Error Rate and Saturation.
-THese are so common that Google refers to them as the ["Four Golden Signals"](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#xref_monitoring_golden-signals).
-ValueStream is able to capture these
+These are so common that Google refers to them as the ["Four Golden Signals"](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/#xref_monitoring_golden-signals).

-**Traces** Traces connect events together by establishing causaility between events.
+**Traces** connect events together by establishing causality between events.

 <p align="center">
   <img src="static/vs_traces.png">